EASA requirements for CRM Trainers

 Requirement 4

-Requirement: A CRMT certificate has a 3-year validity period, during which a trainer should conduct at least 3 CRM training events within the 3-year validity period.
+(A) conduct at least 3 CRM training events within the 3-year validity period;

 What it means: Once you’ve completed a 5-day CRMT core course, your license is valid for three years.
 During this time, you must complete three CRM training events/sessions.
 Before the end of the three years, you must receive a CRMT Refresher course to renew your license.